Warren-Newport Public Library District

 A non-resident who wishes to use a public library must apply for and pay for a non-resident library card at the public library that is closest to his or her residence and that serves residents of the high school district in which the non-resident has his or her principal residence.
-The Warren Warren-Newport Public Library is not the closest public library to any non-resident.
+The Warren Newport Public Library may not be the closest public library to any non-resident.
 Therefore, non-resident library cards are not issued by WNPLD.